 This Identity and Branding System exists to set a standard for excellence across the College for implementation of all identification and branding procedures.
 The policies outlined herein will govern:

 the process of approval for all communication materials

 The System highlights each unique component of Tallahassee Community College while still emphasizing our overarching message of scholarship and service.
 These guidelines will help provide a roadmap for internal and external communications that collectively form the TCC image.

 Success in our mission to establish and continue a consistent and cohesive program is dependent upon campus-wide collaboration.
-Any questions may be directed to the Office of Communications and Public Information at 201-6049 or e-mailed to firstname.lastname@example.org.
+Any questions may be directed to the Office of Communications and Marketing at (850) 201-6049 or e-mailed to firstname.lastname@example.org.

 Identity and Branding System

 A brand is more than a look or logo.
 The TCC Identity and Branding System represents the sum of all visual impressions associated with the College that express our mission and create an impression on the viewer.
 These include, but are not limited to:

 Logo – The official symbol and primary identifier of Tallahassee Community College